Terminal Station (film): Reception

 In a contemporary review for The New York Times, critic Bosley Crowther called the film "a tense and troubled drama" and wrote:Herein it bears a resemblance to another of Signor De Sica's films—"The Bicycle Thief," which likewise pictured a private crisis against the vast backdrop of Rome.
 But whereas the latter had overtones of real social tragedy, this new film of Signor De Sica implies nothing but a personal mistake.
 The crisis may be no less painful for the individual person involved, but for the ordinary person who sees it, it has small significance.
 And this, we're afraid, is the weakness in Signor De Sica's film: the sole contemplation of is [sic] as a lady's—and gentleman's—brief distress over a private indiscretion of which the lady, at least, appears ashamed.
 For an hour and a half, they thrash the question: shall she go or shall she stay?
 Shall she cruelly abandon her husband and child back in Philadelphia, or shall she get on the train and highball?
 It is as open and shut as that.

+According to Simone Brioni, De Sica’s film portrays Termini as a site of encounters between different social classes, highlighting diverse histories of mobility in Italy.

 Montgomery Clift declared that he hated the picture and denounced it as "a big fat failure."

+Filmink argued it "doesn't have enough story for a feature".

-Home video
+Home media

 The two versions of the film have been released together on DVD by the Criterion Collection.
 A 1998 remake of the film was produced for television under the title Indiscretion of an American Wife.